metrumresearchgroup/mrgvalidate/README.md

 # mrgvalidate
-The purpose of the `mrgvalidate` package is to generate three specific documents that are necessary for the software validation process at Metrum Research Group.
+The purpose of the `mrgvalidate` package is to generate 7 specific documents that are necessary for the software validation process at Metrum Research Group.
 Those documents are:

+* release-notes.docx
+* validation-plan.docx
+* validation-testing.docx
 * requirements-specification.docx
-* validation-testing.docx
 * traceability-matrix.docx
+* testing-results.docx
+* validation-summary.docx

 ## Installation